-Clearwire announces its intent to roll out LTE, promises that it's still committed to WiMAXAlex Wagner - Senior News Editor
+Clearwire announces its intent to roll out LTE, promises that it's still committed to WiMAXAlex Wagner - Deputy Managing Editor, News Desk

 Clearwire said back in May that it may eventually adopt LTE after pulling down 90Mbps speeds in its testing of the wireless technology, and today that's exactly what it did.
 In a statement that just hit the wires, Clearwire announced that it intends to add LTE to its network after completing tests that yielded speeds over 120Mbps and that that network will be capable of a smooth transition to LTE Advanced in the future.
 The planned network, which Clearwire says is still "subject to additional funding," will initially be rolled out to densely-populated areas where users are clamoring for high-speed wireless data.
 When exactly that roll out will begin remains to be seen, however.

 So what does this all mean for WiMAX, you ask?
 Clearwire wrapped up today's announcement by saying that it's still committed to its WiMAX network, which currently serves around 7.65 million customers.
 Unfortunately, the company didn't mention any plans for an upcoming WiMAX expansion, which is kind of a bummer considering how long it's been since we've seen one.

 Overall this sounds like a good, and inevitable, move for Clearwire.
 WiMAX has been good for Clearwire (and Sprint) since the company launched its first 4G market back in 2009, but with so many companies opting to go with LTE for their 4G needs, it doesn't come as much of a shock to see Clearwire making the same move.
 As for those of you that are currently rocking a WiMAX handset, you shouldn't have anything to worry about when it comes to Clearwire's switch.
 Although I wouldn't be surprised to see the company shut down its WiMAX network at some point, I'm sure that that move is still pretty far off.